 West Indian cricketing legends, Sir Vivian Richards and Sir Curtly Ambrose still live on Antigua, and you’re just as likely to bump into them in the supermarket or at their favourite restaurants, but read on for how you can meet Sir Curtly Ambrose and Sir Ritchie Richardson.

+We’d love to say explore St Johns Cathedral Antigua, but it’s under restoration.
 Built in 1845 replacing the previous earthquake destroyed cathedrals of 168 and 1745, this Anglican Church sits on a hilltop in St John’s Antigua.
 It’s under renovation at this time (and appears to have been for a long time) but holds a prominent position in the city of St John’s that gives great views of the city and cruise port.
-The best place to take a photo of St John’s cathedral is on Newgate Street.
+The best place to take a photo of Antigua’s St John’s Cathedral is on Newgate Street.
 You cannot, however, enter the grounds there, there is one gate open and that’s on Long Street.

 Visit St John’s Markets